Piano Day

 Come and join in the fun!

-A great opportunity for pianists of all ages and abilities to perform in a friendly and positive atmosphere as part of the activities arranged to lead up to the next Wales International Piano Festival to be held in Caernarfon in 2025.
+A great opportunity for pianists of all ages and abilities to perform in a friendly and positive atmosphere as part of the activities of the Wales International Piano Festival.

-The Piano Day will be held in Bangor University’s Music Department on Saturday 18th November from 9.30am.
-There are a number of classes (solo and duets) and everyone is welcome to take part in as many as they would like, with the emphasis on performing in front of an audience and receiving feedback from the professional pianists.
+The 2025 Piano Day will be held in Bangor University’s Music Building on Saturday 29th November from 9.30am.
+There are a number of classes (solo and duets) and everyone is welcome to take part in as many as they would like, with the emphasis on performing in front of an audience and receiving feedback from professional pianists.
 Every pianist who takes part will receive a certificate of participation.

-Rather than place performances 1st, 2nd, 3rd etc, the professional pianists will select a certain number of pianists who have made an impression during the day to perform in a concert at 3:30pm.
+Rather than place performances 1st, 2nd, 3rd etc, the professional pianists will select a certain number of pianists who have made an impression during the day to perform in a concert at the end of the afternoon.
+Pianists performing in the concert will receive an award from CGWM’s Fund in memory of Ben Muskett.

 Professional Pianists